Colochirus quadrangularis: Description

 Colochirus quadrangularis is a moderate sized sea cucumber growing to about 10 cm in length.
 The roughly cylindrical body has four longitudinal ridges giving it a square cross section and a flat base.
-It has irregular, thorn-like, soft projections called papillae lying along these ridges.
+It has irregular, thornlike, soft projections called papillae lying along these ridges.
 The leathery body wall is reinforced by calcareous spike-like structures which in this species include basket-shaped spicules and perforated ellipsoids.
 There is a ring of large, branched feeding tentacles round the mouth.
 There are three rows of red tube feet on the underside and the body tapers at the posterior end, the anus being surrounded by 5 tooth-like projections.
 The colour is mainly grey often with pink on the ridges and thorns, and with yellow or reddish tentacles.

 Colochirus quadrangularis can be confused with the rather similar pink warty sea cucumber (Cercodemas anceps) but the body of the latter is covered in low, warty protuberances rather than thorny projections.